Most LinkedIn posts do not fail because the idea is bad. They fail because the first line is weak.

 I expected perfect content.

-You don’t need perfect posts.
+You do not need perfect LinkedIn posts.

 You need simple posts.